-An inheritance is a windfall that can absolutely help someone’s financial situation — but it can make your taxes tricky.
+An inheritance is a windfall that can absolutely help someone’s financial situation – but it can make your taxes tricky.
 If you inherit property or assets, as opposed to cash, you generally don’t owe taxes until you sell those assets.
 These capital gains taxes are then calculated using what’s known as a stepped-up cost basis.
 This means that you pay taxes only on appreciation that occurs after you inherit the property.
-A financial advisor could help ensure that you are filing your returns correctly.
-Let’s break down how capital gains are taxed on inherited property.
+A financial advisor can help ensure that you are filing your returns correctly.

-If You Inherit Property You Don’t Pay Taxes Automatically
+If You Inherit Property, You Won’t Necessarily Pay Taxes

-- Estate taxes – These are taxes paid out of the estate itself before anyone inherits from it.
+- Estate taxes: These are taxes paid out of the estate itself before anyone inherits from it.
 The estate tax has a minimum threshold.
-In 2021 that threshold was $11.7 million.
-As with all other tax brackets the government only taxes the amount which exceeds this minimum threshold, meaning that if your estate is worth $11,700,001, the government will levy taxes on $1.
-The remainder passes tax free.
+In 2023, that threshold is $12.92 million, or $25.84 million for married couples.
+As with all other tax brackets, the government only taxes the amount which exceeds this minimum threshold, meaning that if your taxable estate is worth $12,920,001 the government will levy taxes on just $1.
+The remainder passes tax-free.

 The IRS does not automatically tax any other forms of property that you might inherit.
 This means that if you inherit property, stocks or any other form of asset, you generally will not owe taxes when you inherit.
-For example if you inherit your grandparents’ house, the IRS will not tax you on the value of the property when you receive it.
-(There are exceptions to this rule in certain specific circumstances.
-Most often these exceptions apply to assets that generate revenue, such as income investments, retirement accounts or ongoing businesses.)
+For example, if you inherit your grandparents’ house, the IRS will not tax you on the value of the property when you receive it.

 Capital Gains Are Taxed on a Stepped-Up Basis